Armadillidiid/blog-posts/comprehensive-guide-to-javascript-generators/comprehensive-guide-to-javascript-generators.md

 abstraction that allows you to write code that can be paused and resumed, allowing you to control the execution flow.

-In this article, we’ll go over what are generators functions, how to create and iterate over them, their usefulness in processing streams of data and long-running asynchronous operations.
+In this article, we’ll go over what are generators functions, how to create them, and their usefulness in processing streams of data and long-running asynchronous operations.

 ## Understanding JavaScript Generators?

-A function generator is a special type of function that returns a `Generator` object and conforms to the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterable_protocol) and the [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol).
+A generator function is a special type of function that returns a `Generator` object and conforms to the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterable_protocol) and the [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol).
 They were first introduced in [ES5](https://262.ecma-international.org/6.0) and have since become a fundamental part of the language.

 They are defined using the function keyword suffixed with an asterisks like so `function*`.
 Here's an example: